-During digestion, your body breaks down carbohydrates from foods — such as bread, rice and pasta — into various sugar molecules.
-One of these sugar molecules is glucose, a main energy source for your body.
-Glucose is absorbed directly into your bloodstream after you eat, but it can't enter the cells of most of your tissues without the help of insulin — a hormone secreted by your pancreas.
+During digestion, the body breaks down carbohydrates from foods — such as bread, rice and pasta — into sugar molecules.
+One of the sugar molecules is called glucose.
+It's one of the body's main energy sources.
+Glucose is absorbed and goes directly into your bloodstream after you eat, but it can't enter the cells of most of the body's tissues without the help of insulin.
+Insulin is a hormone made by the pancreas.

 Many factors can contribute to hyperglycemia, including: